Klaim/cpp-proposals/PXXXX Class Namespace.rst

 Inline
 ------

-Should ``inline namespace class <name>`` be permitted?
+Should :cpp:`inline namespace class <name>` be permitted?
 The "inline namespace" concept does not make sense in this context.
-If it is permitted, it should be equivalent to including ``inline`` as part of every contained definition.
-The author's inclination is to forbid use of ``inline`` with ``namespace class``.
+If it is permitted, it should be equivalent to including :cpp:`inline` as part of every contained definition.
+The author's inclination is to forbid use of :cpp:`inline` with :cpp:`namespace class`.

 Acknowledgments